tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 The response of an `Issue` Test (an instance of a `bdqffdq:IssueResponse`) MUST take one of three forms.

-1. A `Response.status` of "EXTERNAL_PREREQUISITES_NOT_MET" when an external resource (e.g., a `bdq:sourceAuthority`) is unavailable.
+1. A `Response.status` of "EXTERNAL_PREREQUISITES_NOT_MET" when an external resource (e.g., a `bdqval:sourceAuthority`) is unavailable.
 Running the same Test on the same data at a different time may result in a different result.
 In this case, the `Response.result` MUST be empty.
 2. A `Response.status` of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the `Information Elements` are such that the Test cannot be meaningfully run.
 In this case, the `Response.result` MUST be empty.
 3. A `Response.status` of "RUN_HAS_RESULT" when the prerequisites for running the Test have been met, and in this case:
   - A `Response.result`="POTENTIAL_ISSUE", a `Response.result`="NOT_ISSUE", or a `Response.result`="IS_ISSUE".